 You don’t need to be in a church to pray, and you don’t need to be in a meditation hall to be mindful.
 In the book, Hanh explains how conscious breathing and smiling can be done anytime, anywhere.
 Here’s an overview of some of the tips in the book, with 2 quick examples below.

-Get more details from the book, or our full 13-page summary, on simple, practical ways to apply conscious breathing to our daily activities e.g. sitting meditation, telephone meditation, mindful eating, daily chores, walking meditation, driving meditation, and having a “breathing room” in your house.
+Do get more details from our full 13-page summary on simple, practical ways to apply conscious breathing to our daily activities e.g. sitting meditation, telephone meditation, mindful eating, daily chores, walking meditation, driving meditation, and having a “breathing room” in your house.

 Owning the Present

 Often, being present simply means to notice what’s around us, without over-thinking it.
-In the book/ full summary, we touch on what it means to be present, and why hope can actually be an obstacle to happiness and success.
+Our complete Peace is Every Step summary touches on what it means to be present, and why hope can actually be an obstacle to happiness and success.

 The next segment about the book looks at how to deal with difficult feelings and emotional pain.
 In our summary, we’ve distilled the ideas into 4 key areas.
 Here’s a quick overview:

-• Dealing with Anger.
+- Dealing with Anger.
 Anger and hatred can consume us and make us lose control.Yet, they are a part of us, and we need not fear nor reject them.
 Hanh examines the roots of anger, and shares tips for managing & removing your anger.
-He also explains why pillow-pounding (often recommended by
+He also explains why pillow-pounding (often recommended by anger-management experts) may exhaust you.

-• Internal Formations.
+- Internal Formations.
 When something unpleasant happens (e.g. we feel someone has belittled us, or has treated us unfairly), a “knot” forms internally.
 We’ll typically avoid these knots as they bring us pain.
 Yet, the longer the knots remain, the faster they become.
-In the book / complete summary, we look at what it means to transform these knots, and how affects our relationship with our loved ones.
+Our 13-page summary looks at what it means to transform these knots, and how affects our relationship with our loved ones.

-• Healing with Love, Understanding and Compassion.
+- Healing with Love, Understanding and Compassion.
 One of the best antidotes for our negative emotions and pain are love, understanding and compassion.
 There are 2 layers to our consciousness – seeds, and the manifestations of these seeds.
 When we lose our temper, we’re manifesting our anger and concurrently planting new seeds of anger.
 When we practice smiling and mindful breathing, we’re feeling and planting new seeds of peace, joy, and mindfulness.
 That’s why it’s so important to maintain a reservoir of healthy seeds, to help us manage negative emotions more easily.
-Do check out the book or full book summary for more wisdom and tips on healing.
+Do check out our full Peace is Every Step summary for more wisdom and tips on healing.

 Engaged Mindfulness